maurobonfietti/web-page-scraper/README.md

 # web-page-scraper

-A very tiny web page scraper :-)
+A very tiny web page scraper written in python :-)

 For a target domain, sum all the html elements and display the top 5 most used tags, and their respective counts.

 ## HOW TO USE:

-Download and run from the cli:
+Download the source code and then run from the cli:

 ```
 $ git clone https://github.com/maurobonfietti/web-page-scraper.git